 - For this reason, there must be enough licenses available for the number of SMs on your GPU.

-The number of SMs in the GPU can be found in NVidia's documentation, on third-party websites, or by running the Job Manager Configuration test for the GPU resource (localhost only),
+The number of SMs in the GPU can be found in Nvidia's documentation, on third-party websites, or by running the Job Manager Configuration test for the GPU resource (localhost only),

 in the log file when the FDTD GPU engine is run